meilisearch/meilisearch-vue/examples/nobel-prizes/README.md

 ### 4. Run the project

 You can now go back to the root directory and run the project.
-The front-end client is now communicating with your MeiliSearch instance.
+The front-end client is now communicating with your Meilisearch instance.

 ```bash
 $ cd ..